2017 Recipient of The Global Ageing Network for Excellence in Applied Research Award

 WHAT’S HAPPENING!

 OUR FUTURE IS AGING CONFERENCE JUNE 3-4: Our Future is Aging Conference will be held at Mount Saint Vincent University June 3-4, 2025.
 Call for Abstracts is completed.
 Thank you to those of you who submitted an abstract.
 In addition to Dr. Anne Martin-Matthews as our key note speaker on Day 1 we are pleased to announce Dr. Charlene Chu as our Day 2 speaker on the topic of Artificial Intelligence and Aging.
 You also won’t want to miss our top notch group of panelists talking about current research networks and initiatives that have a focus on aging.
-Registration will open in February.
+REGISTRATION NOW OPEN – early bird rates until April 15.
 We look forward to see you in June!
-Check for updates at http://ourfutureisaging.ca
+To register go to http://ourfutureisaging.ca

 FREE PUBLIC EVENT – A Fireside Chat… Aging Is Our Future: Navigating the Next 50 Years.
 Monday, June 2, 2025, 6:30-8:30 pm.
 In Person: Multi-Purpose Room, 3rd Floor, Student Rosaria Centre, Mount Saint Vincent University.
-Online: Nova Scotia Centre on Aging Facebook Join us for a thought-provoking discussion about the realities facing today’s and tomorrow’s generation of older adults – the fact that we are living longer.
+Join us for a thought-provoking discussion about the realities facing today’s and tomorrow’s generation of older adults – the fact that we are living longer.
+Click here to register for In-Person.
+Click here to register for Virtual Livestreaming.

 DR. KEEFE NAMED GERONTOLOGICAL SOCIETY OF AMERICA FELLOW: The Gerontological Society of America has named Dr. Janice Keefe as one of its newest fellows under the Social Research, Policy and Practice Section.
 She received the award recently in Seattle, Washington.
 (Pictured left; Dr. Keefe, right; Dr. Howard Degenholtz).
 Congratulations Dr. Keefe!
 More at: https://www.geron.org/News-Events/GSA-News/Press-Room/Press-Releases/gerontological-society-of-america-selects-2024-fellows